 Discover the enchanting Kornati National Park

-Even though quite similar, every island has its own authentic charm and energy, which is why tourists find it hard to choose upon the most scenic and welcoming bay.
-Some of the islands have really unusual and funny names, like the ones called Babina Guzica and Kurba Vela which when translated would have rather vulgar and funny names, often called that way because of their shape or other certain characteristic.
+Even though quite similar, every island has its authentic charm and energy, which is why tourists find it hard to choose upon the most scenic and welcoming bay.
+Some of the islands have unusual and funny names, like the ones called Babina Guzica and Kurba Vela which when translated would have rather vulgar and funny names often called that way because of their shape or another specific characteristic.
 Nevertheless, the name of the archipelago comes from the name of the biggest island of the group, which is called Kornat.
 But even though the biggest and most famous, this and the other islands are known to have no permanent settlements.
-There are simple houses on well-protected areas, but these are used as temporary shelters.
+There are simple houses in well-protected areas, but these are used as temporary shelters.

 Sail through the Kornati National Park

-On the other hand, you have the chance to discover the enchanting Kornati and stop whenever you feel like taking a closer look at the various islands by renting out or sailing with your own boat.
-However, in order to do this you have to pay a certain price that is actually the ticket of your visit to the Kornati National Park.
-The price of the ticket varies in accordance to the size of the boat, the number of days spent visiting and the number of people entering.
-In case you’re interested in the price list, then take a look at it here http://www.np-kornati.hr/images/uvodne/Cjenik_2016_EN.pdf
+On the other hand, you have the chance to discover the enchanting Kornati and stop whenever you feel like taking a closer look at the various islands by renting out or sailing with your boat.
+However, to do this, you have to pay a certain price that is the ticket for your visit to the Kornati National Park.
+The price of the ticket varies by the size of the boat, the number of days spent visiting and the number of people entering.

-Diving and Snorkeling at Kornati – a different kind of experience
+Diving and Snorkeling at the Kornati – a different kind of experience

-The incredibly blue waters of the Adriatic Sea are wonderful to look at for hours, but if you really want to have the ultimate experience then it’s time to dive inside the waters of this sea.
-Swimming and laying at some of the beaches of Kornati is one of the first things you’ll definitely be doing once you visit this place, however we have to recommend even better activities – diving and snorkeling.
+The incredibly blue waters of the Adriatic Sea are lovely to look at for hours, but if you want to have the ultimate experience, then it’s time to dive into the waters of this sea.
+Swimming and laying at some of the beaches of Kornati are one of the first things you’ll be doing once you visit this place.
+However, we have to recommend even better activities – diving and snorkeling.
 Take a peek into the deep blue waters and discover the underwater world of Kornati.
 Take your time to digest the amazement of the stunning reefs and diverse species living inside the waters of the Adriatic Sea.
-For such activities, you can say that qualified autonomous divers are in a privileged position, since they can enjoy the beauty of the unknown without any certain limits.
+For such activities, you can say that qualified autonomous divers are in a privileged position since they can enjoy the beauty of the unknown without any certain limits.
 However, if you’re willing to do a little diving or snorkeling, you can always rent an equipment by an authorized agency operating in the region.
-Nevertheless, don’t miss the chance to experience Kornati from a different perspective.
+Nevertheless, don’t miss the chance to experience the Kornati from a different perspective.

 Just a simple glance at the perfect bays of this place is enough to make a person wish to be there right now.
-Even though functioning as a national park, it is possible to organize a short vacation at Kornati and trust us – you will need nothing more than your swimsuit.
-There are certain agencies that can provide you with the right accommodation and additional services, so all you have to do is contact them and schedule a date.
+Even though functioning as a national park, it is possible to organize a short vacation at the Kornati and trust us – you will need nothing more than your swimsuit.
+Certain agencies can provide you with the right accommodation and additional services, so all you have to do is contact them and schedule a date.
 The crystal clear waters and the sandy beaches are great for a family vacation, while the unpopulated areas are adequate for a weekend getaway.
-There are also around 20 small restaurants and taverns that will serve you tasty Dalmatian specialties, especially when it comes to some delicious sea food.
+There are also around 20 small restaurants and taverns that will serve you tasty Dalmatian specialties, especially when it comes to some delicious seafood.

-For the passionate adventurers that like to stick to the ground and explore the mainland, we recommend you to try out hiking at Kornati.
-Along the way you may encounter plenty of viewpoints and lookouts that will leave you speechless, so prepare yourself for some geological and geomorphological phenomena.
-Also, you’ll be surprised from the variety of flora and fauna you will come across while hiking through the land.
+For the passionate adventurers that like to stick to the ground and explore the mainland, we recommend you to try out hiking at the Kornati.
+Along the way, you may encounter plenty of viewpoints and lookouts that will leave you speechless, so prepare yourself for some geological and geomorphological phenomena.
+Also, you’ll be surprised by the variety of flora and fauna you will come across while hiking through the land.